A model-independent measurement of the Hubble constant from gravitational-wave standard sirens and electromagnetic observations: Results and Discussions

 Our obtained Hubble constant $H_0$ values lie in between the Planck and SH0ES measurements, with a clear preference toward the SH0ES result, $H_0=73.04\pm1.04$ km s$^{-1}$ Mpc$^{-1}$.
 For most of data combinations, the tension between our obtained values of $H_0$ and the SH0ES result is less than $2\sigma$, indicating that our measurement is strongly consistent with the SH0ES determination, as summarized in Table~\ref{Table 1}.
 An exception is the GWTC3+CC+DESI+DESY5 combination, for which the obtained $H_0$ slightly favors the Planck measurement.
 More importantly, our analysis significantly reduces the uncertainty of $H_0$ without imposing any prior as compared to several previous model-independent studies based solely on EM data \cite{Gomez-Valent/2018,Guo/2025,Li/2021,Busti/2014}.
-In such analyses, the resulting uncertainties are typically large enough to encompass both the Planck and SH0ES values, thereby limiting their ability to address the Hubble tension.
-In contrast, the inclusion of gravitational-wave standard sirens data from GWTC3 in our analysis provides an absolute calibration of cosmic distances, leading to a noticeably tighter constraint on $H_0$.
+To explicitly quantify the contribution of the GW data, we run GP for more general Pantheon+SH0ES+CC+DESI combination without GW data, and we obtain the $H_0 = 72.8 \pm 1.02$ km s$^{-1}$ Mpc$^{-1}$, comparing this with the corresponding GW+EM combination, GWTC3+CC+DESI+Pantheon+SH0ES, which yields $H_0 = 72.21 \pm 0.58$ km s$^{-1}$ Mpc$^{-1}$, we find that the inclusion of GWTC-3 data reduces the uncertainty from $1.02$ to $0.58$ km s$^{-1}$ Mpc$^{-1}$, representing a reduction of approximately $15-20\%$ in the $1\sigma$ uncertainty in an average.
+Hence, the inclusion of gravitational-wave standard sirens data from GWTC3 in our analysis provides an absolute calibration of cosmic distances, leading to a noticeably tighter constraint on $H_0$.
 This result highlights the growing role of GW observations and suggests that their combination with electromagnetic data can play a meaningful role in addressing the current Hubble tension.

+We note an important caveat regarding the GW data: for BBH events without electromagnetic counterparts, redshift inference relies on host galaxy catalog associations or on population-level assumptions about the intrinsic BBH mass distribution.
+The assumed BBH population model, including the shape of the mass function and the redshift evolution of the merger rate, can be degenerate with cosmological parameters, and an incorrect population prior may introduce systematic biases in the inferred luminosity distances.
+A rigorous treatment of this systematic would require a simultaneous population-and-cosmology inference, which is beyond the scope of the present work.
+We identify this as an important caveat and a direction for future investigation, particularly as next-generation GW detectors provide larger event catalogs with tighter constraints on the BBH population.